Fujifilm Says It Will 'Never' Launch a Full-frame Mirrorless Camera | Digital Trends

-Nikon finally dived in.
+Nikon finally dove in.
 And so did Canon.
 But it appears that launching a full-frame mirrorless camera is not for Fujifilm.

 The Japanese camera maker has enjoyed huge success with its line of mirrorless cameras, though none of them are full-frame devices.
 Indeed, Fujifilm has said in the past that it doesn’t plan on launching such a camera, focusing its efforts instead on its X-Series (APS-C crop sensor) and GFX (medium format) systems.